Air Zaïre: Air Congo

 In 1967 the airline ordered two Sud Aviation Caravelles for delivery in October 1967 and the summer of 1968, and on 12 May 1967 a BAC One Eleven, on a one-year lease from Laker Airways entered service on the airlines' routes.
 The airline operated a service from Kinshasa to Brussels in a pool arrangement with Sabena until June 1967.
-On 25 November 1967 a Douglas DC-8 joined the airlines' fleet, and it flew on routes from Lubumbashi-Kinshasa-Brussels-Paris or Rome, with the last sector being flown on alternate weeks.
+On 25 November 1967, a Douglas DC-8 joined the airline's fleet, and it flew on routes from Lubumbashi-Kinshasa-Brussels-Paris or Rome, with the last sector being flown on alternate weeks.
 The Caravelles were introduced on regional flights from Kinshasa-Lagos and Kinshasa-Bangui-Fort-Lamy.
 The airline also operated twice weekly flights on the route Kinshasa-Entebbe-Nairobi-Dar es Salaam-Lubumbashi-Lusaka-Lubumbashi-Kinshasa.
 The DC-6s operated on regional routes linking Kinshasa-Goma-Bujumbura-Entebbe-Nairobi.
-The airline operated the DC-3s, DC-4s and DC-6s to 26 domestic destinations, and the smaller Beech aircraft were operated to 27 other domestic destinations.
+The airline operated the DC-3s, DC-4s, and DC-6s to 26 domestic destinations, and the smaller Beech aircraft were operated to 27 other domestic destinations.
 At the end of 1967, an agreement was signed with Fokker for the purchase of ten Fokker F 27-600s.
 A Douglas DC-3 operated by the airline crashed on 15 February 1970, under unknown circumstances.
 In October, Pan American World Airways began managing the airline, under a three-year management contract.
 The American airline provided 14 specialists to the airline in order to assist with technical and operational issues.
 There was special emphasis placed on the training of Congolese nationals to run the airline, and in 1970 two Douglas DC-8s were bought from Pan Am.